 Too Much Milk & It Just Won't Dry Up

-Most bitches slowly wean as the puppies move to solid food and the glands respond to the back pressure by producing less milk.
-Taking the bitch away is not an issue - she dries up and the glands suck up against the body again.
-However, in heavy milkers, it can sometimes be difficult to dry them up.
+Most bitches slowly wean as the puppies move to solid food, and the glands respond to the back pressure by producing less milk.
+Taking the bitch away is not an issue – she dries up and the glands suck up against the body again.
+However, in heavy milkers, it can sometimes be difficult for the glands to dry up.

 Glands that won’t stop producing become painful and if we are not careful, mastitis sets in.

 In severe cases, prescription drug therapy (Cabergoline 1.5-5.0 µg/kg/day divided BID) may be indicated to reduce lactation.
 Cabergoline will block prolactin in order to stop milk production.

 A topical mustard plaster can also be successful.
 Mustard plaster is an old remedy used in humans, and it works well for dogs too.

 Cover the area with a thin coat of Vaseline jelly before applying the mustard plaster.
 Mix the ingredients with lukewarm water to form a paste.
 Spread on a thin clean cloth and cover the mammary glands.
 Place on the gland area for 20 minutes, or a shorter time if needed.
 Be careful not to burn the skin – check the application every 5 minutes.
 Remove the plaster and cover the area with camphorated oil or tincture of camphor.
 Then cover with warm fabric such as flannel or a towel.
 Repeat in 4 hours.